wpf89928/PengfeiHomepage.github.io/_pages/about.md

 Recent News
 ======
+- The paper titled "Adaptive Transfer Kernel Learning for Transfer Gaussian Process Regression" is accepted by TPAMI.

+- The paper titled "Dynamic Transfer Gaussian Process Regression" is accepted by CIKM 2022.

+- The paper titled "Adaptive Multi-Source Causal Inference from Observational Data" is accepted by CIKM 2022.

 - The paper titled "Transfer Kernel Learning for Multi-Source Transfer Gaussian Process Regression" is accepted by TPAMI.

 - The paper titled "Synthesising Audio Adversarial Examples for Automatic Speech Recognition" is accepted by SIGKDD 2022.